robcarver17/pysystemtrade/docs/userguide.md

 ### Project defaults
 </a>

 Many (but not all) configuration parameters have defaults which are used by the system if the parameters are not in the object.
-These can be found in the file [pysystemtrade/systems/provided/defaults.yaml](/systems/provided/defaults.yaml).
+These can be found in the [defaults.yaml file](/systems/provided/defaults.yaml).
 The section on [configuration options](#Configuration_options) explains what the defaults are, and where they are used.

 I recommend that you do not change these defaults.
 It's better to use the settings you want in each system configuration file.